Western Nile Fever

 Present risk of West Nile Fever in the USA:

-The people in the Great Plains and western states are at risk of contacting West Nile fever.
-In 2023, 13 confirmed cases were recorded and 8 of them had neurological complication.
+The people in the Great Plains and western states are at risk of contracting West Nile fever.
+In 2023, 13 confirmed cases were recorded and 8 of them had neurological complications.

 Initial symptoms: Flu like.